 I spend almost all my time on 3 things:

-My work is the science of drawing insights from data and driving informed decision making.
-I work primarily with the Python stack of Machine Learning technologies, but I'm learning new tools every week.
+My work is the science of drawing insights from data and driving informed decision making and innovation.
+I work primarily with the Python stack, but I'm learning new tools every week.

 Of course the physical benefits are great, but I really lift for the mental rejuvenation.
 When you are under 200 pounds of iron, life's other problems fade to the background pretty quickly, and I've found that to be tremendously healthy.